samhaile7/demorepo3/README.md

-This file starts in a local repo d
+This file starts in a local repo dgit

 Now branching test d
 <p>test</p>